2006 Rome municipal election: Mayoral election

 The incumbent mayor Walter Veltroni, whose popularity had hugely increased during his term in office, was then widely considered one of the most popular left-wing politicians in Italy.
 His candidacy was supported by the new centre-left platform, called The Union.
-His main opponent was the incumbent Minister of Agricolture Gianni Alemanno, supported by the centre-right House of Freedoms alliance.
+His main opponent was the incumbent Minister of Agriculture Gianni Alemanno, supported by the centre-right House of Freedoms alliance.

 During the campaign Alemanno was heavily criticized for the support, sought and obtained at the national level by Berlusconi, of a number of fascist movements and parties, notably the Social Alternative of Alessandra Mussolini, granddaughter of the former dictator of Italy.
 Alemanno himself sparked public outrage after appearing live with a celtic cross on his neck during a TV show just a week before the election.

 Voting system

 The voting system is used for all mayoral elections in Italy, in the city with a population higher than 15,000 inhabitants.
 Under this system voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives 50% of votes, the top two candidates go to a second round after two weeks.
 This gives a result whereby the winning candidate may be able to claim majority support, although it is not guaranteed.

 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.